feizc/Video-In-Context/README.md

 Download the lora [checkpoint](https://huggingface.co/feizhengcong/Incontext-Video), and put it with model path variable.

 ### 3. Launch the inference script!
-You can run with mini code as following or refer to `infer.py` which generate cases.
+You can run with mini code as following or refer to `infer.py` which generate cases, after setting the path for lora.

 ```
 from diffusers.utils import export_to_video